ianbtr/iTrace-post/README.md

 [eyecode](https://github.com/synesthesiam/eyecode) project.

 ### Generating A Mask From Gaze Data
-Gazes' durations are placed in a 2D numpy array, organized by gaze position.
+Fixation counts are placed in a 2D numpy array, organized by fixation positions.
 This array is smoothed using Gaussian smoothing, and then a threshold is applied to reveal regions that attracted the majority of subjects' gazes.
-This procedure is inspired by the masking algorithm in the [iMap](https://github.com/iBMLab/iMap4) project.
+This procedure is inspired by the implementation of the masking algorithm from the [iMap](https://github.com/iBMLab/iMap4) project.

 ## General Architecture